mikearonapi/autorev/SOURCE_OF_TRUTH.md

-# SuperNatural Motorsports - Source of Truth
+# AutoRev - Source of Truth

 > **Last Updated**: December 8, 2024 (Major vehicle database expansion - 98 vehicles)
 > **Framework**: Next.js 14 (App Router)
 > **Database**: Supabase (PostgreSQL)
 > **Deployment**: Vercel

-This document is the authoritative reference for all code decisions, architecture, and relationships in the SuperNatural Motorsports codebase.
+This document is the authoritative reference for all code decisions, architecture, and relationships in the AutoRev codebase.

 ---